sakkol-git/royal-elegance/cloudflare/README.md

 Cloudflare Pages settings (recommended)
 - Framework preset: "None" (we run CLI build)
 - Build command: npm run cf:build
-- Build output directory: leave default (OpenNext produces Pages-compatible output)
+- Build output directory: .open-next
 - Node version: 18.x or 20.x (match your local environment)
+- **IMPORTANT**: Leave the "Deploy command" field EMPTY.
+Do NOT set it to `npx wrangler deploy` or any wrangler command, as this causes deployment loops and errors.

 How to build locally (quick checks)
 1. Install dependencies: